aaronbloomfield/pdr/labs/lab02/index.md

 - `List()` is the default constructor.
 It should initialize all private data members and set up the basic list structure with the dummy head and tail nodes.
 - `~List()` is the destructor.
 It should make the list empty and reclaim the memory allocated in the constructor for head and tail.
+- `List(const List& source)` is the **copy constructor**.
+It is called when code such as the following is encountered: `List list2 = list1`.
+This will create a **new** list of ListNodes whose contents are the same values as the ListNodes in `source`.
 - `List& operator=(const List& source)` is the **copy assignment operator**.
-It is called when code such as the following is encountered: lhs = rhs.
-The copy assignment operator that you implement will copy the contents of every ListNode in source into this (the reference to the calling List object itself).
+It is called when code such as the following is encountered: `list2 = list1`.
+The copy assignment operator that you implement will copy the contents of every ListNode in `source` into an **existing** list (the reference to the calling List object itself).
-- `List(const List& source)` is the **copy constructor**.
-This will create a new list of ListNodes whose contents are the same values as the ListNodes in source.
 - `bool isEmpty()` returns true if the list is empty and false otherwise.
 - `void makeEmpty()` removes/reclaims all items from a list, except the dummy head and tail nodes.
-- `ListItr first()` returns an iterator that points to the ListNode in the first position.
-This is the element **after** the head ListNode (even on an empty list!).
+- `ListItr first()` returns an iterator that points to the first ListNode **after** the dummy head node (even on an empty list!).
-- `ListItr last()` returns an iterator that points to the ListNode in the last position.
-This is the element **before** the tail node (even on an empty list!).
+- `ListItr last()` returns an iterator that points to the last ListNode **before** the dummy tail node (even on an empty list!).
-- `void insertAfter(int x, ListItr position)` inserts x **after** the current iterator position position.
+- `void insertAfter(int x, ListItr position)` inserts x **after** the current iterator position.
-- `void insertBefore(int x, ListItr position)` inserts x **before** the current iterator position position.
+- `void insertBefore(int x, ListItr position)` inserts x **before** the current iterator position.
 - `void insertAtTail(int x)` inserts x at the tail of the list.
 - `ListItr find(int x)` returns an iterator that points to the first occurrence of x.
-When the parameter is not in the list, return a ListItr object, where the current pointer points to the dummy tail node.
+When the parameter is not in the list, return a ListItr object that points to the dummy tail node.
 This makes sense because you can test the return from find() to see if isPastEnd() is true.
 - `void remove(int x)` removes the first occurrence of x.
 - `int size()` returns the number of elements in the list.

-In addition, you must implement this non-List member function: void `printList(List& theList, bool forward)` is a **non-member function** that prints a list either forwards (by default -- from head to tail) when forward is true, or backwards (from tail to head) when forward is false.  *You must use your ListItr class to implement this function.*
+In addition, you must implement this non-List member function: void `printList(List& theList, bool forward)` is a **non-member function** that prints a list either forwards (by default -- from head to tail) when `forward` is true, or backwards (from tail to head) when `forward` is false.  *You must use your ListItr class to implement this function.*

 ### Some of the harder methods... ###